cyclejs/old-website/_posts/2015-01-26-model-view-intent.md

 tags: chapters
 ---

-In the [previous chapter](/basic-examples.html#body-mass-index-calculator) we wrote a program entirely inside the `main()` function.
-This isn't a good idea, and we need to do something about it.
+We can write our an entire Cycle.js program inside the `main()` function, like we did in the [previous chapter](/basic-examples.html#body-mass-index-calculator).
+However, any programmer knows this isn't a good idea.
+Once `main()` grows too large, it becomes hard to maintain.

+#### MVI is a simple pattern to refactor the main() function into three parts: Intent (to listen to the user), Model (to process information), and View (to output back to the user).

+Let's see how we can refactor the `main()` function we wrote for calculating BMI:

 {% highlight js %}
 import Cycle from '@cycle/core';